nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Category codes and ratings can be found [here](#restrictions-for-commands).

 Usage scenario:
-* Tour Guide realised he entered the name of a restaurant wrongly, and wants to rectify it.
+* You realise you entered the name of a restaurant wrongly, and want to rectify it.

 Format: `edit INDEX [n/CONTACT_NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [rv/REVIEW] [c/CATEGORY_CODE][ra/RATING]  [t/TAG]…​`